 Core Faculty, HHI

 Dr. Valerie Dobiesz has expertise in medical education and women’s health and is collaborating on developing an assessment tool to evaluate challenges to maintaining medical education during conflict and insecurity.
 Dr. Dobiesz is an emergency medicine physician at the Brigham & Women’s Hospital where she serves as the Director of External Programs at STRATUS Center for Medical Education.
-She is also a faculty member at Harvard Medical School.

 Dr. Dobiesz earned her undergraduate degree from Vanderbilt University in 1984 and her medical degree from the University of Louisville School of Medicine in 1988.
 She completed her emergency medicine residency training at the University of Illnois in 1991 and her Masters of Public Health in 2010 at the University of Illinois at Chicago.

 She recently transitioned from the University of Illinois College of Medicine at Chicago having engaged in medical student, resident, and faculty education for many years.
 Her many roles included serving as Director of Education for the Center of Global Health, Assistant Dean for Residency Preparedness, Emergency Medicine Simulation and Medical Education Fellowship Director, as well as Associate Program Director for Emergency Medicine.